mellerbeck/QlikView-Data-Architect/Identify an Analyze Data Sources.md

 If you load the table only once and link to all three foreign keys, you will most likely get a circular reference.
 You need to break the circular reference and the solution is of course to load the table several times, once for each role.

 ###                                                      Given a data set, determine how the data characteristics at the field level will affect the QlikView data model (e.g., performance, accuracy)

+#### Remember Qlikview magic only happens (i.e. fields only associate if they are aliased to the same name!)

 #### Sometimes you are just given crap data.
 For example a comma delimeted file that the data itself contains commas.